I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 According to Atlas Obscura, “Among Himalayan women, there is an ancient and traditional folk song.
 The lyrics describe a goddess so enraged at outsiders who defiled her mountain sanctuary that she rained death upon them by flinging hailstones ‘hard as iron.’ ”

 Aha!
 Maybe that’s it.
-A group of travellers on a pilgrimage was caught in a hailstorm with projectiles the size of a tennis ball raining down on them.
+A group of travellers on a pilgrimage was caught in a hailstorm with projectiles the size of tennis balls raining down on them.
 Thousands of strikes accounted for the head and shoulder injuries.

 Difficult Archaeological Fieldwork